-Fuel moisture content has been mentioned in multiple biomass burning and cookstoves papers, but the effect it has on emissions from cookstoves is still unclear.
+If you’ve ever been frustrated trying to light wet firewood during a campout, you’re not alone!
 This photograph was taken during the pilot testing phase of a study aimed at understanding the effects of fuel moisture content on emissions from stoves.
-Water droplets can be seen here coming out of the wet wood as it burns.
-Moisture in the fuel lowers the temperatures produced during burning, and reduced efficiency and smoldering create more pollution than dry wood does when it burns.
-This suggests that it might be advantageous for wood-burning homes to dry their fuel completely before burning to reduce the amounts of harmful pollutants for themselves and the environment.
+I spent many hours burning wet wood and comparing it to dry wood to see if they emitted different levels of pollutants.
+Moisture in fuel lowers the temperatures produced during burning, and reduced efficiency and smoldering create more pollution than dry wood does when it burns.
+This suggests that it might be advantageous (and less frustrating) for wood-burning homes to dry their fuel completely before burning.
+This could also reduce levels of harmful pollutants for themselves and the environment – it’s a win-win!

 - Date January 2017